Immigration, Refugees and Citizenship Canada

 I am proud of my heritage.
 I am from the “Wolastoqiyik Wahsipekuk” band.
 We are also knows as the Malecite of Viger Band.
 We are the 11th First Nation in Quebec.
 Canada is my country, my home.

-Being at IRCC only for a little over two years – I honestly understand why so many people from other countries want to come to Canada.
+Being at IRCC for just over 2 years, I honestly understand why so many people from other countries want to come to Canada.
 They want to live in peace, be contributing members to their communities, find meaningful work, provide and create new families as Canadians.

 At IRCC, the goal is to help these people.
 I get it!
 I take pride in the sector that I work for.
-The Settlement and Integration Sector is crucial to the success of new comers.
+The Settlement, Integration and Franchophone Affairs Sector is crucial to the success of newcomers.
 I value the work the sector does that makes so much of a difference to the lives we touch.
 I am First Nations and really proud of the work we do here at IRCC on behalf of so many people that want to make Canada their home.

 Thank you, merci, Woliwon